 To the sheriff of County.

-Greetings:
+2930 Greetings:

-On(month)(day)(year), a judgment was entered by the above-entitled court in the above-entitled action in favor of as judgment creditor and against as judgment debtor for:
+On(month).....(day).....(year), a judgment was entered by the above-entitled court in the above-entitled action in favor of as judgment creditor and against as judgment debtor for:

-\$

 WHEREAS, according to an affidavit or a memorandum of costs after judgment, or both, filed herein, it appears that further sums have accrued since the entry of judgment, to wit:

-\$

-\$which is to be first credited against the total accrued costs and accrued interest, with any excess credited against the judgment as entered, leaving a net balance of \$

-\$bears interest at percent per annum, in the amount of \$ per day, from the date of judgment to the date of levy, to which must be added the commissions and costs of the officer executing this writ.

-NOW, THEREFORE, SHERIFF OF

-the judgment debtor, except that for any [pay period,] workweek, 75 percent of the disposable earnings of the debtor during [this period or for each week of the period 30] that week or 50 times the minimum hourly wage prescribed by section 6(a)(1) of the federal Fair Labor Standards Act of 1938, 29 U.S.C. § 206(a)(1), and in effect at the time the earnings are payable, whichever is greater, is exempt from any levy of execution pursuant to this writ, and if sufficient personal property cannot be found, then out of the real property belonging to the debtor in the aforesaid county, and make return to this writ within not less than 10 days [nor] or more than 60 days endorsed thereon with what you have done.

-Dated: This ....... day of the month of ...... of the year ......, Clerk.
-By......, Deputy Clerk.

-- Sec.
-4. NRS 21.075 is hereby amended to read as follows: - 21.075 1.
-Execution on the writ of execution by levying on the property of the judgment debtor may occur only if the sheriff serves the judgment debtor with a notice of the writ of execution pursuant to NRS 21.076 and a copy of the writ.
-The notice must describe the types of property exempt from execution and explain the procedure for claiming those exemptions in the manner required in subsection 2.
-The clerk of the court shall attach the notice to the writ of execution at the time the writ is issued. - 2.
-The notice required pursuant to subsection 1 must be substantially in the following form:
+1 \$ accrued interest, and 2 \$ accrued costs, together with \$ fee, for 3 the issuance of this writ, making a total of 4 \$ as accrued costs, accrued interest and fees.
+5 Credit must be given for payments and partial satisfactions in the 6 amount of 7 \$ 8 which is to be first credited against the total accrued costs and 9 accrued interest, with any excess credited against the judgment as 10 entered, leaving a net balance of 11 \$ 12 actually due on the date of the issuance of this writ, of which 13 \$ 14 bears interest at percent per annum, in the amount of \$ 15 per day, from the date of judgment to the date of levy, to which 16 must be added the commissions and costs of the officer executing 17 this writ.
+18 19 NOW, THEREFORE, SHERIFF OF 20 COUNTY, you are hereby commanded to satisfy this judgment with 21 interest and costs as provided by law, out of the personal property of 22 the judgment debtor, except that for any [pay period,] workweek, 75 23 percent of the disposable earnings of the debtor during [this period 24 or for each week of the period] that week or 30 times the minimum 25 hourly wage prescribed by section 6(a)(1) of the federal Fair Labor 26 Standards Act of 1938, 29 U.S.C. § $206(a)(1)$, and in effect at the 27 time the earnings are payable, whichever is greater, is exempt from 28 any levy of execution pursuant to this writ, and if sufficient personal 29 property cannot be found, then out of the real property belonging to 30 the debtor in the aforesaid county, and make return to this writ 31 within not less than 10 days [nor] or more than 60 days endorsed 32 thereon with what you have done.
+33 Dated: This day of the month of of the year 34 , Clerk.
+35 By, Deputy Clerk.
+36 Sec.
+4. NRS 21.075 is hereby amended to read as follows: 37 21.075 1.
+Execution on the writ of execution by levying on 38 the property of the judgment debtor may occur only if the sheriff 39 serves the judgment debtor with a notice of the writ of execution 40 pursuant to NRS 21.076 and a copy of the writ.
+The notice must 41 describe the types of property exempt from execution and explain 42 the procedure for claiming those exemptions in the manner required 43 in subsection 2.
+The clerk of the court shall attach the notice to the 44 writ of execution at the time the writ is issued.

+2. The notice required pursuant to subsection 1 must be substantially in the following form: